welldone-cloud/aws-lint-iam-policies/README.md

 # aws-lint-iam-policies

 Runs IAM policy linting checks against either a single AWS account or all accounts of an AWS Organization.
-Reports on policies that violate security best practices or contain errors.
-Supports both identity-based and resource-based policies.
-Optionally dumps all policies analyzed.
+Dumps all supported identity-based and resource-based policies and reports on those that violate security best practices or contain errors.
 See the accompanying blog post
 [here](https://medium.com/@michael.kirchner/linting-aws-iam-policies-e76b95859c93).

 The actual linting is performed by the [AWS IAM Access Analyzer policy validation feature](https://docs.aws.amazon.com/IAM/latest/UserGuide/access-analyzer-policy-validation.html), which is mostly known for showing recommendations when manually editing IAM policies on the AWS Console UI: